"May I ask," started Kaden as he strolled down the aisle, hands in his pockets. "Why was my name called last?"

 Rosa tried to save him; he killed her.
 Betrayed her.
 Ended her.

-And even if he'd turned back on time, it wasn't enough to change the fact that Rosa was dead.
+Even if he'd turned back on time, it wasn't enough to change the fact that Rosa was dead.

 The sinner would never forget that.

+He threw his head back at the peering abyss that surrounded, mind growing blank and dazed.
 Were the hands stretching to him, willing him back into the hell that awaited?
 He spread his arms out, welcoming the curse.

 Did even the Watchers make a mockery of him?

-He gasped, doubling over and coughing.
+He gasped, doubling over.

 Something was holding onto his arm in a painful grip, preventing him from falling.
-The black was chased away from the walls it clung to, everything returning to how it once was, though disorder was still left in the room.
+The black was chased away from the walls it clung to, everything returning to how it once was, though disorder lingered in the room.
+All eyes were on him.

 Wrenching his arm away from Noah's grasp, Kaden laughed harshly.
 "Well, wasn't that quite the spectacle?"